Jake-991/bella-beat-project/README.md

 #### For Low Activity users: Provide motivational content and easier workout routines.
 #### For High Activity users: Offer rewards, challenges, or advanced tracking features to maintain engagement.

-General Insights and Recommendations for Bellabeat:
-Encourage High-Intensity Activity: Since users with higher very active minutes burn more calories, Bellabeat could introduce features that encourage short, intense workout sessions.
-Weekday vs. Weekend Engagement: To increase engagement during the weekdays, Bellabeat could launch weekday challenges or introduce reminders for users to stay active during work hours.
-Improve Sleep Quality: Bellabeat can promote sleep hygiene features that focus on improving sleep quality rather than just sleep duration.
-Encouraging users to follow a consistent sleep routine could help them become more active during the day.
-Segmented User Engagement: Personalizing the app experience based on user activity levels will increase overall engagement.
-Bellabeat could offer different types of recommendations, content, and incentives based on whether users fall into the low, moderate, or high activity segments.

 ### Act
 Recommendations Based on Data Insights